openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

-### 4. (Optional) Enable distributed training
-In the case of distributed multi-GPU training, you should call a special API that will inform optimization methods to do some adjustments to function in the distributed mode.

-@sphinxtabset

-@sphinxtab{PyTorch}

-@snippet docs/optimization_guide/nncf/code/qat_torch.py distributed

-@endsphinxtab

-@sphinxtab{TensorFlow 2}

-@snippet docs/optimization_guide/nncf/code/qat_tf.py distributed

-@endsphinxtab

-@endsphinxtabset

 ### 5. Fine-tune the model
 This step assumes that you will apply fine-tuning to the model the same way as it is done for the baseline model.
 In the case of QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
 In principle, you can skip this step which means that the post-training optimization will be applied to the model.